Welcome to today's edition of the Rush 24-7 podcast.

 All right.

-What do you think about Obama's proposal that the young people get jobs and workable wages and you don't know what Obama believes?
+Well, Mustafa, let me ask you, Mustafa, what do you think about Obama's proposal that the young people get jobs and workable wages?

-My point is the regime tried to take credit for what's happening in what happened in Egypt, and they deserved it.
+My point is, the regime tried to take credit for what's happening in what happened in Egypt, and they deserved it.

 It's a mess.

-Because it's all about overthrowing the current power structure wherever it is as part of the transformation of the United States into a nation not at all like it was founded.
+And the regime clearly wants to be seen on the side of the malcontent children because it's all about overthrowing the current power structure wherever it is as part of the transformation of the United States into a nation not at all like it was founded.

 Ernest praised a group of protesters rallying together, demanding change, pointing out Obama's first presidential campaign was embodied by the same spirit.

-And there is some truth to it, although not in the way Ernest means it, but certainly a subtext in the Obama campaign was that he was owed the presidency because of his skin color.
+And there is some truth to that, although not in the way Ernest means it, but certainly a subtext in the Obama campaign was that he was owed the presidency because of his skin color.

 He played on that.

-He got a lot of people voting for him simply for that reason because what they hoped it would accomplish, and that would be the end of racism.
+He got a lot of people voting for him simply for that reason, because what they hoped it would accomplish, and that would be the end of racism.

-How many people voted for Obama thinking that's what their vote meant, and how many of them are today regretting it, shocked, dismayed, sad that racial relations have worsened and are epitomized by what's going on at Mizzou, what happened in Ferguson, Missouri.
+And how many of them are today regretting it, shocked, dismayed, sad that racial relations have worsened and are epitomized by what's going on at Mizzou, what happened in Ferguson, Missouri?

-Obama hasn't made any of it better.
+Obama hasn't made any of it better, but he has not failed.

 This kind of thing is exactly what Obama dreamed of and inspired.